 Study of this glittering artistic legacy, explored in its geographical, historical and religious context, is richly rewarding both in its own right and as an essential means better to understand Russian national identity.

-If combining this tour with Ballet in St Petersburg: travel by train from St Petersburg to Moscow on 24th May and transfer by taxi to the hotel.
+If combining this tour with Ballet in St Petersburg: additional night in St Petersburg at Hotel Angleterre, travel by train from St Petersburg to Moscow on 24th May and transfer by taxi to the hotel.
 Overnight at the Hotel National.

 London to Moscow.
 Fly at c.10.50am from London Heathrow to Moscow (British Airways).
 Drive (c.
 1 hour) to the city centre and settle in to the hotel.
 First of three nights in Moscow.